 - Students can claim for Physiotherapy, Acupuncture, Homeopathy, Chiropody, Osteopathy, Chiropractic and Reflexology.

-- Students can claim as soon as they receive their welcome letter.
+- Students can claim as soon as their policy is set up and have received a welcome email.

 - All students with the Health plan can be reimbursed 100% for dental and optical fees.
 This includes check-ups, eye-tests, contact lenses, lenses and frames.